Product Attribute Enrichment: The 2026 AI Playbook for Catalog SEO and Conversion

 The architecture that enables all these is shown below:

-The conversational AI powering our chatbots must be able to:
+The conversational Ai powering our chatbots must be able to:

-ReAct is a prompting strategy to make an LLM plan on how to answer a complex question by combining reasoning with any necessary actions.
+ReAct is a prompting framework to make an LLM plan on how to answer a complex question by combining reasoning with any necessary actions.
 In the example above, the LLM reasons that in order to answer a complex question comprehensively and accurately, it must break down the question into distinct actions that require interfacing with external systems.

 The full list of available actions is domain-specific and supplied via few-shot examples to the LLM.
 It picks the actions that are most helpful for answering the question and acts on them.